 Challenge Your Assumptions Sometimes, our beliefs about ourselves and others can trigger social awkwardness.
 Challenge any negative assumptions you may hold about your social abilities or the judgments of others.

 Identify Negative Thoughts: Pay attention to your thought patterns in social situations.
-Are there recurring negative thoughts or self-doubt that arise?
+Do recurring negative thoughts or self-doubt arise?
 Identifying these thought patterns can help you understand why you might feel awkward.

 Self-Reflection Start by setting aside some quiet time for self-reflection.
-Think back to social situations where you’ve felt awkward or uncomfortable.
+Think back to social situations in which you’ve felt awkward or uncomfortable.
 Try to pinpoint the specific moments or interactions that triggered those feelings.

 Journal Your Experiences Keeping a journal can be incredibly helpful.
 After social interactions, jot down your thoughts and feelings.
 Note any patterns or recurring situations that consistently lead to feelings of social awkwardness.